What you need to do

 In this example, our <BIZAGI_WSP_PATH> is C:\Installer\WSP.

 Make sure you run it as an administrator.

 4. Run the following commands to install the 2 WSP files:

 Add-SPSolution -LiteralPath <BIZAGI_WSP_PATH>\Bizagi.SharePoint.wsp

 Add-SPSolution -LiteralPath <BIZAGI_WSP_PATH>\Bizagi.SharePoint.FieldPass.wsp

-This command and wsp installs a set of controls used mainly when configuring the Web parts connection to Bizagi.
+This command and wsp installs a set of controls used mainly when you configure the Web Parts connection to Bizagi.

 Update-SPSolution -Identity Bizagi.SharePoint.wsp -LiteralPath <BIZAGI_WSP_PATH>\Bizagi.SharePoint.wsp -GACDeployment

 Note that before upgrading, you will need to backup the bizagi.custom.styles.css overrides file if you have included any customizations.

 6. Browse to the System settings section, to the Farm Management options, and into the Manage farm solutions option.